-If you have not been to Amsterdam yet, I recommend you to make a short trip soon.
+If you have not been to Amsterdam yet, I recommend you to take a short trip soon.
 This city has a lot to offer.
 What are you waiting for?

-To help you making the most of your time in this city, also called “the Venice of the North” for its infinite number of channels, I have prepared a “Amsterdam travel guide” with recommendations.
+To help you making the most of your time in this city, also called “the Venice of the North” for its infinite number of water canals, I have prepared an “Amsterdam travel guide” with recommendations for you.

 When is the best time to visit Amsterdam?

-The city is beautiful in any season and I can say that I have visited it in all of them, but I have to say that Autumn is the best time to visit the Netherlands.
+The city is beautiful at any season and I can say that I have visited it in all of them, but I have to say that Autumn maybe is the best time to visit the Netherlands.

-Yes, in spring you see the tulips blooming in all the fields of the country, and it is beautiful.
+Yes, in spring you can see all the tulips blooming in the fields and it really is beautiful.
+Summer is also a very good time to visit the city because the days are longer and the weather is good.
+In winter, the city is decorated with Christmas decoration and the weather invites you to stay indoors in its cute restaurants and cafes.
 But in Autumn, Amsterdam is dyed beige, brown, yellow and acquires truly spectacular hues.

 You can’t miss